Learning Theme: Further investigation and development of universal questions that shape our lives.

 While active monitoring and support of student progress continues to be an important element of all educational programming at the school, the extent and intensity of this activity is intentionally proportioned during the junior year as the student develops greater confidence and independence as a learner and greater personal maturity in all aspects of school life.

-The Dive program helps students to develop the skills and habits necessary to discover, cultivate and align with their “why”.
+The 11th-grade program helps students to develop the skills and habits necessary to discover, cultivate and align with their “why”.
 By providing opportunities that combine practical skill building and individualized experiences with honest self-reflection and personal discovery, students gain greater self-awareness and independence as they grow as learners and discover what matters to them.